Franks3dShop/Amiga2MacFloppy/README.md

 # Using A-Max

 Most of the use of A-Max is outside the scope of this documentation.
-Once properly configured, however, your Amiga2MacFloppy will behave just like a external 800KB drive connected to a Macintosh Plus, for instance.
+Once properly configured, your Amiga2MacFloppy-connected device will behave just like a external 800KB drive connected to a classic Mac.
 You can even boot Macintosh System software from this external floppy drive.

 In our testing of A-Max II software version 2.5 having the Fast A-Max patch, we have found no difference between using Amiga2MacFloppy and